 In the Yungdrung Bön tradition, the practice of the Ten Perfections has vast and profound benefits.
 For example, in the Mother Tantra it is said that the practice of the Ten Perfections is one of the primary practices in order to prepare for the intermediate state after death.
-The Ten Perfections are: Generosity, Moral Discipline, Patience, Diligence, Concentration, Power, Compassion, Aspiration, Skillful Means and Wisdom.
+The Ten Perfections are: Generosity, Moral Discipline, Patience, Zeal, Concentration, Power, Compassion, Aspiration, Skillful Means and Wisdom.

 2- Moral Discipline: In Tibetan, Tsultrim.
 In general, this refers to ethical behavior and the practice of discipline in abandoning the non-virtuous activities of body, speech and mind.
 There are external, internal and secret teachings related to moral discipline.